Vampire Shrimp: Care Guide

 Biology and Appearance

 Measuring up to 3-4 inches in length, vampire shrimp boast a striking appearance that's sure to captivate any onlooker.
 Vampire shrimp possess specialized filtering appendages known as maxillipeds, which they use to sift through the substrate and capture microscopic food particles.
-With a distinctive blue, red, or white body with intricate markings, these creatures resemble tiny underwater dragons, gracefully navigating their aquatic domain with their long, feathery antennae.
 In the wild, vampire shrimp form symbiotic relationships with certain fish species, hitching a ride on their backs to access new feeding grounds and evade predators.

 Distinguishing Males from Females